kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 ???

-The most important thing we can do for our community is to keep it open, and diverse.
+How do we do that?
+I'd say the single most important thing we can do for our community is to keep it open, and diverse.

 WordPress is used around the world.
 We must strive to make the tools and communities we create as welcoming and open to people of different backgrounds and nations as we can.